yuvtorres/kaggle-diamonds/README.md

 There are three variables categoricals, that were transform in dummy and categorical form: cut, color and clarity.

-The result of this part of the process were differents dataframes to be evaluated for the models.
-It includes the test data.
+The modifications made in this stage includes the test data.

 ---
 ## The Models